Giunossauro/Best-Isolated-Position-Searcher_deep-recursive/README.md

 # Best Isolated Position Searcher
-It searches for positions in array that are far away of any other found and that satisfy some condition(s) Uses recursion...
+It searches for positions in array that are far away of any other found and that satisfy some condition(s)<br>
+Uses recursion...